User's Guide to the Nickel Spectrograph

 Currently a Reticon CCD (referred to as CCD-9 or Dewar#9) is the only detector available for the Nickel Spectrograph.
 Dewar#9 is a 400 x 1200 thinned array with 27 micron pixels.
 The detector is UV flooded to increase sensitivity and make the response more uniform.

-Readnoise and gain (measured by E.G. April 2007) for each binning and readout mode is listed below.
+Readnoise and gain for each binning and readout mode is listed below.

 BinningReadout